 Remember that your blog’s design should be clear and with simple navigation for your users.
 Your homepage should explain who you are and what your blog covers in a few sentences.

 Content always plays a vital role.
-But its the looks and ease-of-use that leaves the biggest impression on someone and reduces bounce rate.
+But it’s the looks and ease of use that leave the biggest impression on someone and reduces bounce rate.

 #17 Bookmarking It On Social Bookmarking Sites